mtl010957/MQTT_Four_Relays/README.md

-The configuration of the WiFi connection and the MQTT server are setup by connecting to an access point the ESP8266 creates on first startup or when forced by holding the flash button and pressing then releasing the reset button.
+The configuration of the WiFi connection and the MQTT server are setup by connecting to an access point the ESP8266 creates on first startup or when forced by holding the flash button for 5 seconds or so then releasing it.
 More details on how this works are documented in the example code for the WiFIManager library at: https://github.com/tzapu/WiFiManager